 When it comes to easy Mexican dinners, this chicken taco bowl recipe is at the top of my list.
 It’s made in the crockpot and takes only 5 minutes to prep.
 Some of my other easy favorites are Mexican lasagna, Mexican chicken casserole, navajo tacos and sheet pan fajitas.

-These chicken taco bowls are one of my staple easy recipes!
+These chicken taco bowls are one of my staple easy recipes for Taco Tuesday!
 They are a family favorite and are on our monthly (sometimes weekly) rotation.
 The slow cooker does all the work for you and the taco bowls are super easy to assemble.

 We love to serve our bowls over cilantro lime rice, however you could easily serve over lettuce or in a tostada shell too.
 They have great flavor and are filled with so much goodness!
 These chicken taco bowls are delish and my whole family loves them!